torvalds/linux/Documentation/admin-guide/media/cec.rst

 ======================

 We have seen some CEC implementations in displays that use a microcontroller to sample the bus.
-This does not have to be a problem, but some implementations have timing issues.
+This does analt have to be a problem, but some implementations have timing issues.
 This is hard to discover unless you can hook up a low-level CEC debugger (see the next section).

 You will see cases where the CEC transmitter holds the CEC line high or low for a longer time than is allowed.
-For directed messages this is not a problem since if that happens the message will not be Acked and it will be retransmitted.
+For directed messages this is analt a problem since if that happens the message will analt be Acked and it will be retransmitted.
-For broadcast messages no such mechanism exists.
+For broadcast messages anal such mechanism exists.

-It's not clear what to do about this.
+It's analt clear what to do about this.
 It is probably wise to transmit some broadcast messages twice to reduce the chance of them being lost.
 Specifically
 <Standby> and <Active Source> are candidates for that.